venkattumu/regent-task/readme.md

-#This project is done to submit regent reasearch
+#This project is done to submit to regent reasearch